Religion in Myanmar: Religion by state / region

 Buddhism is the majority religion in all Regions and Kayin State, Kachin State, Mon State, Shan State and Kayah State.
-Most Bamar, Shan, Mon, Rakhine, Karen and many ethnic groups of Myanmar follow Theravada Buddhism.
+Most Bamar, Shan, Mon, Rakhine, Karen and many other ethnic groups of Myanmar follow Theravada Buddhism.
 Some Chinese people people follow Mahayana Buddhism.
-Christianity is the majority religion in Chin State.
-And there's a significant Christian population in Kachin State and Kayah State.
+Christianity is the majority religion in Chin State and there are significant Christian populations in Kachin State and Kayah State.
 Most Chin, Kachin and Karenni people follow Christianity.
+Rakhine State has the largest Muslim population within Myanmar, mostly practised by the Rohingya and Kamein people.